2023 Gold Dome Bill Tracker

 Online Sports Betting (HB 380/HB 237)

 Status: HB 380 failed to pass the House before Crossover Day, but language from the bill was inserted into HB 237 on March 16, an unrelated measure that would designate the Southeast Soap Box Derby in Lyons as the state’s official soap box derby.
-The newly amended bill already passed the House and is now under consideration in the Senate.
-If they approve it, it would go back to House due to the amendment.
+The newly amended bill already passed the House but never got a vote in the Senate.

 What would it do: While several different gambling bills are moving through the House and Senate, HB 380 is the most notable.
 It only deals with online sports betting on a mobile device like a smartphone and does not allow kiosks in retail locations or sports venues and does not legalize betting on horse racing.